 What if I really need the money now?

 If you are experiencing significant financial hardship you may be able to withdraw all or some of your available BNZ KiwiSaver Scheme account balance (with the exception of Government contributions).
-More information about this is available here.

 What is BNZ doing to manage my money during this time?